ShinyKiwis/pet-tinder/README.md

 https://www.petfinder.com/
 # Features
 - Authentication with MongoDB
-- Responsive Design
+- Design for Mobile only
+- Infinite scrolling using react-query and react-infinite-scroller-component
-- Using API
+- Using Pet Finder API
-- Routing between different pages
+- Routing between different pages with react-router